namick/dotfiles/README.md

 # Dotfiles

-Just some for vim and a simple script to symlink in place
+Some dotfiles for vim and a simple script to symlink in place